-First we’re going to blend up the strawberries with the sparkling grape juice so that the flavours are evenly mixed.
+First, we're going to blend up the strawberries with the sparkling grape juice so that the flavors are evenly mixed.
 Pass the strawberry mixture through a sieve into a large bowl to remove any pieces of strawberry that may be present after blending.

 Crack open the bottle of Prosecco and add the measured amount as per the recipe to the bowl with the strawberry mixture.
 Stir to mix all of the ingredients before transferring them to a large saucepan along with the agar-agar mixture.
 Bring the heat up to medium-high to activate the agar-agar and once boiling, bring the mixture down to a simmer and cook for 5 minutes.
 Make sure you constantly stirring to avoid the mixture from sticking to the bottom of the pan.
 Remove the saucepan from the heat and allow the mixture to cool slightly for 15-20 minutes.